-The Living History Program at Dorris Ranch has been in existence for over 30 years, educating the children on the rich cultural heritage of our region.
-This program is a hands-on, immersive experience in history.
-We offer interpretive experiences that represent the men, women, and children that lived and worked on the property that is now Dorris Ranch.
+The Living History program has educated children on the rich cultural heritage of Dorris Ranch, Springfield, and Lane County for over 30 years.
+This program offers hands-on, immersive interpretive experiences that represent the adults and children that lived and worked on the property that is now Dorris Ranch throughout time.

 Please fill out this form to register.
 If you have any questions, please contact Jen Marsh.

 Not sure if you’re in-district?
 Check the district map.